Dolphins of the Great Barrier Reef: Intelligent and Graceful Marine Residents

 Breathing Mechanism

 They are mammals that need to breathe but can hold their breath for extended periods.
-They have specialised adaptations that allow them to close off their blowholes when submerged and take quick breaths at the surface.
+Their specialised adaptations allow them to close off their blowholes when submerged and take quick breaths at the surface.

 Cultural Traditions

-Common Dolphin Species in the Great Barrier Reef:
+Common Species of Dolphins Found on the Great Barrier Reef

 - Bottlenose dolphins (Tursiops aduncus and Tursiops truncatus) are perhaps the most well-known and frequently encountered species in the Great Barrier Reef.
-They are known for their friendly and playful behaviour, often approaching boats and swimmers.
+Known for their friendly and playful behaviour, they often approach boats and swimmers.

-- Spinner Dolphins (Stenella longirostris): Are named for their acrobatic displays, where they leap out of the water and spin in the air.
-They are known for their distinctive tri-colour pattern, often seen in the reef’s deeper waters.
+- Spinner dolphins (Stenella longirostris) are named for their acrobatic displays leaping out of the water and spinning in the air.
+Known for their distinctive tri-colour pattern, they often appear in the deeper waters of the reef.

 - Risso’s Dolphins (Grampus griseus): These have a more robust body and a distinctive scarred appearance, often attributed to interactions with squid.
 While less common, they are still spotted on the Great Barrier Reef.

-- Common Dolphins (Delphinus delphis): These small dolphins are known for their high-speed swimming and playful nature.
-Their distinctive hourglass pattern on their sides makes them easy to identify in groups known as pods.
+- Common Dolphins (Delphinus delphis) are small and known for their high-speed swimming and playful nature.
+They are easily identifiable by the distinctive hourglass pattern on their sides and typically swim in groups known as pods.